Research

 • Bram van Ooijen

 Climate induced migration takes place disproportionally in low-income countries and intersects with many other causes for displacement.
-The people most affected by climate change are those already experiencing threats to their lives and livelihoods, including degraded environments, income instability, lack of affordable healthcare, inadequate sanitation, poor governance, and a lack of personal agency or ability to change their circumstances.
-Nations have an obligation to offer asylum to refugees, but under the legal definitions of the refugee, still based on the 1951 Refugee Convention, this does not include those who have to leave their home because of climate change.
-Therefore, many people cannot find a safe and healthy place to live because they are not qualified as refugee.
-At the same time, the world’s wealthiest countries spend more on arming their borders to keep migrants out, than on tackling the climate crisis that forces people from their homes in the first place, even when exactly these prosperous industrial countries have caused climate change and high carbon emission based on coal, oil and gas.
+People most affected by climate change are those already experiencing threats to their lives and livelihoods.
+Nations have an obligation to offer asylum to refugees, but under the legal definitions of the refugee, still based on the 1951 Refugee Convection, this does not include those who have to leave their home because of climate change.
+Climate impacted persons encounter a system that offers neither protection nor the right to resettle in a more habitable space.
+Therefore, many people cannot find a safe and healthy place to live because they are simply not qualified as refugee.
+At the same time, the world’s wealthiest countries spend more on arming their borders to keep migrants out, than on tackling the climate crisis that forces people from their homes in the first place, even when exactly these prosperous industrial countries have caused climate change and high carbon emission.
 Migration flows come at a terrible human cost.
 It is therefore important to investigate in more just alternatives for the way we are dealing with climate change, migration and the organisation of space today.